nejyeah/DeepPicker-python/README.md

 ## 3. Training model
 The main script for training a model is `train.py`.
 There are 4 ways to train a CNN model.

-Type 1: It aims to train the CNN model just based on single-molecule.
-Load the training data from micrograph directory directly.
+Type 1: It aims to train the CNN model just based on single molecule.
+Loading the training data from micrograph directory directly.

-Type 2: It aims to train the CNN model based on muti-molecules.
+Type 2: It aims to train the CNN model based on multiple molecules.
 It coorperates with script `extractData.py` to train a cross-molecule model (see Section 3.2).

 Type 3: It aims to do the iterative training.
 It is a complement to the fully automatic particle picking which is based on a cross-molecule manner.
 Here we take the pre-picked particles as training samples to train a new model and then pick the particles based on the new model to mimic the semi-automated manner.